NioTheFirst/ScType/README.md

 Individual warnings are output with green text with the following format:

-`>typecheck error: Var name: XXX Func name: XXX in XXX`
+`>typecheck error: Var name: A Func name: B in C`

+This warning means that the variable "A" located within function "B" is incorrect, and the problematic operation or declaration is "C".

 The total number of warnings reported by the tool are reported in the following line in the following format: